joshbegley/nyt-latest/README.md

 **On Somber Night, Mavericks’ Crucial Win Draws Muted Celebration**\
 `Dallas staved off elimination by Golden State behind Luka Doncic’s near triple-double.
-But a tragic mass shooting nearby loomed over the game.`\
+But a tragic mass shooting loomed over the game.`\
 https://nytimes.com/2022/05/25/sports/basketball/dallas-mavericks-golden-state-luka-doncic.html?searchResultPosition=1

 **How (and Why) We Calculated the Value of Haiti’s Payments to France**\